f37/f37.github.io/projects/predmain/index.md

 ## Predictive maintainance

-A system that nows before it crushs.
+A system that knows when its about to crushs.
+Our prototype reached a 4 minutes prediction horizont.

 ![predmain](./sketch.jpg)